Demonstrating scalable randomized benchmarking of universal gate sets: Experiments on the Advanced Quantum Testbed

 Crosstalk is an important type of error in current quantum processors, but it is challenging to quantify \cite{sarovar2019detecting}.
 Multi-qubit MRB captures crosstalk errors, and it enables us to quantify the contribution of crosstalk errors to the average error rate of $n$-qubit layers.
 To do so, we compare the observed increase in $r_{\Omega}$ with $n$ [Fig.~\ref{fig:aqt_main} (d-f)] to predictions for $r_{\Omega}$ that assume no crosstalk errors.
 The excess observed error above these predictions is then attributed to crosstalk.

-We predict $r_{\Omega}$ for sets of three or more qubits from the observed $r_{\Omega}$ values for each one- and two-qubit subset (note, however, that this is not the only possible way for predicting $r_{\Omega}$).
+We predict $r_{\Omega}$ for sets of three or more qubits from the observed $r_{\Omega}$ values for each one- and two-qubit subset (note, however, that this is not the only possible way to predict $r_{\Omega}$).
 This prediction is built on a simple theory for MRB.
 We model $r_{\Omega}$ by

 where $\epsilon_{\gate{L}}$ is the infidelity of a \emph{$\mathbb{G}_1$-dressed layer} $\gate{L}$, which consists of a specific layer of two-qubit gates---i.e., $\gate{L}$ is labelled by the two-qubit gate layer---followed by a layer of random single-qubit gates (either from $\mathbb{SU}(2)$ or $\mathbb{C}_1$).
 Equation~\eqref{eqn:r_omega} is justified by our theory for MRB (see Section~\ref{sec:theory}), but note that it only holds approximately, unless each layer's error channel is an $n$-qubit depolarizing channel.
 The fidelity $F = 1 - \epsilon$ of a tensor product of channels is the product of those channels' fidelities.
 So, under the assumption that there are no crosstalk errors, the infidelity of $\gate{L}$ is given by $\epsilon_{\gate{L}} = \prod_{\gate{g} \in \gate{L}}F_{\gate{g}}$, where $\gate{g}$ are the $\mathbb{G}_1$-dressed gates in the $\mathbb{G}_1$-dressed layer $\gate{L}$, and $F_{\gate{g}}$ is the fidelity of $\gate{g}$.
 Therefore,